 Multiple pipelines are charted within the survey area and are visible in the survey data and bathymetric surfaces.
 In some areas, pipelines are exposed on the seabed or there is evidence of pipeline burial beneath the seabed.
-Sections of pipeline (charted) which are visibly exposed from the seabed were reported as a DtoN and are included in the H12738 FFF as pipeline features.
-These features were submitted to the processing branch using the DtoN process so that the proper authorities could be notified about the condition of the pipelines.
+These burial trench artifacts relate well to charted pipeline positions.
+Sections of pipeline which are visibly exposed from the seabed were reported as a DtoN and are included in the H12739 FFF as pipeline features.